 Jean Dubuffet

-Jean Dubuffet was a French artist known for his innovative and unconventional approach to art, which challenged traditional notions of beauty and aesthetics.
+Jean Dubuffet was a French artist who was celebrated for his pioneering and unconventional approach to art.
+Renowned for challenging traditional ideas of beauty and aesthetics, Dubuffet's work emphasized raw expression and spontaneity, laying the groundwork for the Art Brut movement.

 Biography of Jean Dubuffet

-In June 1948, Jean Dubuffet played a pivotal role in the establishment of La Compagnie de l'art brut in Paris.
-He did this alongside influential figures such as Jean Paulhan, André Breton, Charles Ratton, Michel Tapié, and Henri-Pierre Roché.
+In June 1948, Dubuffet played a pivotal role in founding La Compagnie de l'art brut in Paris, alongside influential figures like Jean Paulhan, André Breton, Charles Ratton, Michel Tapié, and Henri-Pierre Roché.
+This organization aimed to promote and celebrate art created by outsiders and self-taught artists, aligning with Dubuffet's belief in the value of non-academic artistic expression.

 Jean Dubuffet's art style